 The term of office of elected lay members of the PCC

-The length of time that an elected member serves on the PCC changed in 2004 from one year to three years, with a third of the PCC to be elected each year – unless the APCM decides to retain the system of annual election of the whole PCC.
+The length of time that an elected member serves on the PCC is three years, with a third of the PCC to be elected each year – unless the APCM decides to retain the system of annual election of the whole PCC.
 Such a decision, when taken, is effective in the year in which it is passed, and must be reviewed at least every six years.

 Declarations that a person is not disqualified from being a PCC member.

 In order to assist in meeting statutory requirements, Forms of Declaration that a person is not disqualified from being a charity trustee, and therefore a PCC member, have been produced for use in parishes from 2019 onwards.
 These forms replace the previous form, and reflect changes in the regulations.
-Copies of the updated form, together with a cover note, can be obtained from the diocesan website (see the resource downloads) on this site.
+Copies of the updated form, together with a cover note, can be obtained from the resource downloads at the bottom of this page (in the grey box).